Don's Homemade English Muffins are SO much better than store-bought. Warm, right from the oven. Oh goodness!

 Over the years Don experimented until he was satisfied that this is the best English Muffin recipe ever!
 We make them a few times per year and usually make several batches during the Christmas season because we give them as gifts to our friends and relatives.
 Our grandson Brennan loves them and always asks us to bring him some.

 Eat the English Muffins immediately or freeze for later.
-Do not store on top of the refrigerator.
+Do not store it on top of the refrigerator.
 Since they are fresh and have no preservatives, they mold quickly in a warm kitchen.